 Some people are allergic to hornet stings.
 When stung, they are at risk to go into anaphylaxis, which is life-threatening.

-For most people, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
+For most people in Rhode Island, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
 However, too many stings could cause life-threatening reactions.
+Better safe than sorry, call Fox Pest Control to get rid of hornets!

 Like many other stinging wasps, hornets can sting you multiple times because their stinger is straight.
-Because honey bees have a barbed stinger, they can only sting once and then die.
+By contract, honey bees have a barbed stinger, they can only sting once and then die.

 In general, hornets eat crop-destroying insects and insect pests, which makes them beneficial in the wild.